jithinkvb/jithinkvb/README.md

 ### Hi there 👋
-My Name is JIthin k v
+I Am JIthin k v
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.